Mohamedan-Farag/Node_farm_Api/README.md

-# Node.js Template-Based Product Server
+# Node.js Product Server API

 This project is a simple **Node.js** server application that dynamically serves pages using templates and JSON data.
 It includes an overview page, individual product pages, and an API endpoint.